git/git-merge/breakouts/git-ui.md

 - Meta: How do we avoid tools wiping each others headers and/or additional directories?
     - Official add some space and support 3rd party headers, directories, etc.

+## Next Steps

+- Reach out to caleb@gitbutler.com or nico@gitbutler.com to get added to the email thread